chiragchandnani10/QueryVista/README.md

 1. **Input News Articles**: On the homepage, you can input URLs of news articles.
 The application will scrape and process the content, storing it in the vector database.

 2. **Query for Summaries**: Once articles are stored, you can enter a query related to any of the stored articles.
-The app will rank the articles based on their relevance to the query and summarize them for you.
+The app will rank the articles based on their relevance to the query and answer your query for you.

 3. **View Summaries**: The summarized content of the top-ranked articles will be displayed on the screen.
-You can view the original article or the generated summary directly.
+You can view the original article or the generated answer directly.

 ## Code Structure: